 SATs Tests for Year 6 pupils will take place between Monday 13th May and Thursday 16th May 2019.

-In the summer term of 2018, children in Year 2 and Year 6 will be the first to take the new SATs papers.
+In the summer term of 2019, children in Year 2 and Year 6 will take their SATs papers.
 These tests in English and maths will reflect the new national curriculum, and are intended to be more rigorous.
 There will also be a completely new marking scheme to replace the existing national curriculum levels.